tguild/vehicle_signal_specification/README.md

 * **```unit``` [optional]**<br>
-The unit of measurement that the signal has.e.
+The unit of measurement that the signal has.
 See [signal unit of measurements](#signal-unit-of-measurement) chapter for a list of available unit types.<br>
 Cannot be specified if ```enum``` is specified for the same signal entry.